Frequently asked Questions (FAQs)

 - Is good with numbers and puzzles, can solve math problems innately

 - Is intense, sensitive and has a high degree of energy

 - Is a perfectionist and has a long attention span

 - Often prefers older peers or adults

 - Messy and bored with routine tasks

-Can a Parent Refer Their Child for a Gifted Screening?
+Can Parents or Guardians Refer Their Student for a Gifted Screening?

 YES!!
-We believe that parents know their child best.
-You certainly can tell us if your child reached his/her developmental milestones early and if he/she is demonstrating gifted behaviors at home that we might not have had a chance to observe at school.
-If you would like to refer your child for a gifted screening, please download the form on the FusionPage home.
+We believe that family members know their student best.
+Family can certainly inform us if your student is demonstrating gifted behaviors at home that we might not have had a chance to observe at school.
+If you would like to refer your student for a gifted screening, please download the form on the Parent Resource Documents page.
 Complete the form and return it to your building principal.
-A team of educators will review your form, your child’s assessment data and classroom performance.
-If your child meets the criteria established by the Fountain-Fort Carson School District and the state of Colorado for gifted identification, you will be notified of the identification and invited to participate in the Advanced Learning Plan process.
+A team of educators will review your form, your student’s assessment data and classroom performance.
+If your student meets the criteria established by Fountain-Fort Carson School District and the state of Colorado for gifted identification, you will be notified of the identification and invited to participate in the Advanced Learning Plan process.
 A parent referral does not guarantee gifted identification.